sonvirgo/App-Hackintosh-Feasiblity-Check/README.md

 The 1 and only repo, that teach you to put macOS to any hardware (even no QE/CI needed), hence using Xcdoe to make valuable iPhone application, without waste money!!!

-The answer to hackinsoth question is not an YES/NO ones, but they are HOW WOULD IT BE!!!!
+The answer to hackinsoth question is not YES/NO ones, but they are HOW WOULD IT BE!!!!

 Enjoy!!!